Gloria Lane

-Gloria Lane Krachmalnick (June 6, 1925 – November 22, 2016, Trenton, New Jersey) was an American operatic mezzo-soprano who had an active international performance career from 1949 to 1976.
+Gloria Lane Krachmalnick (June 6, 1925 – November 22, 2016) was an American operatic mezzo-soprano who had an active international performance career from 1949 to 1976.
 In her early career she distinguished herself by creating roles in the world premieres of two operas by Gian Carlo Menotti, the Secretary of the Consulate in The Consul (1950) and Desideria in The Saint of Bleecker Street (1954); both roles which she performed in successful runs on Broadway and on international tours.
 For her performance in The Consul she was awarded a Clarence Derwent Award and two Donaldson Awards.

 Lane was also a regular performer at the New York City Opera from 1952 to 1960, and was heard as a guest artist with several important American opera companies during the 1950s.
 After 1960, Lane's career was primarily centered in Europe.
 She made appearances in leading roles at many of the most important European opera houses during the 1960s, including La Scala, The Royal Opera, and the Vienna State Opera among others.
 She was particularly admired for her portrayal of the title heroine in Georges Bizet's Carmen.
 In the 1970s she performed briefly as a dramatic soprano in performances at the Glyndebourne Festival, Hawaii Opera Theatre, and Vancouver Opera.
 After retiring from singing in 1977, she taught voice out of a private studio in Los Angeles.

 Early life and education

-Born Gussie Siet in Trenton, Lane was the daughter of a junk dealer.
+Born Gussie Siet in Trenton, New Jersey, Lane was the daughter of a junk dealer.
 In 1948, having had no formal voice training, she won the Philadelphia Inquirer's annual 'Voice of Tomorrow Contest'.
 Winning the contest enabled her to pursue vocal studies with Elizabeth Westmoreland in Philadelphia.
 In 1949 she won a scholarship to the Tanglewood Music Center where she made her debut with the Boston Symphony Orchestra performing the title role in scenes from Bizet's Carmen under director Boris Goldovsky.